dgerabagi/data-curation-environment/flattened_repo.md

 ## 1. Overview

 This document outlines the technical implementation strategy for the Parallel Co-Pilot Panel.
-It involves creating a new, dedicated webview and the associated backend services to manage its state and perform file operations.
+It involves creating a new, dedicated webview in its own activity bar container and the associated backend services to manage its state and perform file operations.

 ## 2. Core Components

 ### 2.1.
-New Webview Provider
+New View Container & Webview Provider (`package.json`)

+*   The `contributes` section of `package.json` will be modified to create a new, independent panel.
+*   A new entry will be added to `contributes.viewsContainers.activitybar` to define the container for the Parallel Co-Pilot.
+    ```json
+    "viewsContainers": {
+        "activitybar": [
+            {
+                "id": "data-curation-environment",
+                "title": "Data Curation",
+                "icon": "public/spiral.svg"
+            },
+            {
+                "id": "dce-parallel-copilot",
+                "title": "DCE Parallel Co-Pilot",
+                "icon": "public/some-new-icon.svg"
+            }
+        ]
+    }
+    ```
-*   A new view will be registered in `package.json` and a new view provider will be created, similar to the existing `context-chooser.view`.
+*   A new entry will be added to `contributes.views` to place the webview inside the new container.
-*   **Location:** `src/client/views/parallel-copilot.view/`
-*   **Entry:** It will have its own `view.tsx` entry point to render the React application.
+    ```json
+    "views": {
+        "data-curation-environment": [
+            {
+                "type": "webview",
+                "id": "viewType.sidebar.contextChooser",
+                "name": "Data Curation"
+            }
+        ],
+        "dce-parallel-copilot": [
+            {
+                "type": "webview",
+                "id": "viewType.sidebar.parallelCopilot",
+                "name": "Parallel Co-Pilot"
+            }
+        ]
+    }
+    ```
+*   The existing `parallel-copilot.view` provider will be used, but it will now render in this new, dedicated space.

 ### 2.2.
 Frontend State Management (`view.tsx`)